Dikshya0112/Excel_Dashboards/Marketing Campaign Analysis/readme.md

 - Conversion rate from **leads to conversions** was highest in the **East** region.
 - **Female users** had a slightly higher engagement-to-conversion ratio compared to male users.
 - The biggest drop-off was observed from **clicks to links in mails**, suggesting a need to optimize landing pages or follow-up.

+## 📌<u>Conclusion</u>
+The analysis highlights key strengths and weaknesses across different marketing channels.
+While email emerged as the most reliable channel in terms of final conversions, other channels like social media and SMS played an important role in driving awareness and engagement.
+The funnel view provided a clear understanding of where potential customers drop off, particularly between clicks and leads, indicating an area for optimization.
+Regional and gender-based insights offer further opportunities for targeted campaigns.
+This dashboard serves as a strategic tool for data-driven decision-making in marketing planning and resource allocation.